Our Response to COVID-19

-- Community volunteers have coordinated the maize harvest from communal gardens set up through our Pre-School Program in Ntcheu, Malawi.
+- Community volunteers coordinated the maize harvest from communal gardens set up through our Pre-School Program in Ntcheu, Malawi.

-- In Gulu, Uganda, volunteers from our Kids’ Club Program have planted food crops which mature faster, such as green vegetables, tomatoes, and onions.
+- In Gulu, Uganda, volunteers from our Kids’ Club Program planted food crops which mature faster, such as green vegetables, tomatoes, and onions.

-- Children who are part of our Child Headed Households Program in Ntoroko, Uganda, have expanded their personal food gardens for consumption and sale.
+- Children who are part of our Child Headed Households Program in Ntoroko, Uganda, expanded their personal food gardens for consumption and sale.

-- Teenagers from our Vocational Training Program have diversified their businesses, with tailoring students making face masks and others investing profits in livestock and land so they can sell produce.
+- Teenagers from our Vocational Training Program diversified their businesses, with tailoring students making face masks and others investing profits in livestock and land so they can sell produce.

 LISTENING TO & WORKING WITH COMMUNITIES